Our Growing Team

 Chris Alley PhD

-Fellow Program Assistant with the Onondaga County Health Department’s Maternal and Child Health Division, and pursuing her Master of Public Health (MPH) at SUNY Potsdam.
+Fellow (she/her) Program Assistant with the Onondaga County Health Department’s Maternal and Child Health Division, and pursuing her Master of Public Health (MPH) at SUNY Potsdam.
 Excellence in Public Health Awardee of the New York State Public Health Association and Graduate Scholar of Public Health Excellence awardee of SUNY Potsdam.
 With a background in political science and a passion for health equity, Hillary focuses on reproductive health, harm reduction, policy, and program planning, addressing health disparities and creating sustainable public health solutions that empower underserved populations.
 Through her expertise and advocacy, she strives to foster systemic change and promote community well-being.

 Our Advisory Board